| CAT

 theory speaks about the strong negative electrical fields dominant

 in Central Anatolia, especially in Ankara.
+In the early 1900s, the government

 of Turkey in conjunction with the Ankara Zoo began a meticulous